terraform-google-modules/terraform-google-kubernetes-engine/modules/workload-identity/README.md

 This module creates:

-* GCP Service Account
 * IAM Service Account binding to `roles/iam.workloadIdentityUser`
+* Optionally, a Google Service Account
 * Optionally, a Kubernetes Service Account

 ## Usage

-The `terraform-google-workload-identity` can create a kubernetes service account for you, or use an existing kubernetes service account.
+The `terraform-google-workload-identity` can create a Kubernetes service account for you, or use an existing Kubernetes service account.

 ### Creating a Workload Identity